Understanding Pet Anxiety: Helping Dogs and Cats Feel Calm and Secure

 What Pet Anxiety Can Look Like

 Pets experience anxiety for many reasons: changes in routine, loud noises, unfamiliar people, separation, medical conditions, or age-related cognitive shifts.
-Common signs include:
+Common signs include pacing or restlessness, hiding or withdrawing, trembling or shaking, excessive vocalizing, clingy behavior, loss of appetite, destructive behavior, sudden aggression or irritability, and changes in litter box or potty habits.

 These behaviors often seem small on their own but add up to a larger picture of stress.
 Understanding these signals is the first step to helping pets feel more settled.